 “THAT’S IT.
 NO MORE!
 I have to do something.”

 Think about it.

-You’ve probably said: “I should, I could, or I want to quit smoking” many times before.
+You’ve probably said: “I should, I could, or I want to stop smoking” many times before.
 But for some reason, you couldn’t stay motivated and quit.

-It’s because you never decided – really decided – to quit.
+It’s because you never really decided to quit.